 A four-year undergraduate degree, background courses in business or environmental sciences, as well as prior relevant work experience, will most enhance the student experience, but are not necessary for successful completion of the program and professional advancement.
 In addition to meeting all Lipscomb University requirements for admission, each applicant to the graduate program in sustainability must submit the following:

-All application items should be submitted to the Institute for Sustainable Practice no later than 30 days before the beginning of the month in which the student plans to enroll.
+The above referenced materials support a successful "final review" admission score equal to or greater than 30 points.
+Additional assessments may be provided for lower scores.
+All application items should be submitted to the Office of Graduate Admissions at Lipscomb University no later than 30 days before the beginning of the month in which the student plans to enroll.

 Candidates pursuing the dual degree must meet admission requirements for both the sustainability program and the MBA program.

 Students may enroll in courses in any of the following fashions:

 Payment is due prior to each class or at the start of the term.

 Both our deeply connected faculty and our experiential learning opportunities offer myriad ways for you to form relationships with leaders in the industry.
 These connections will serve and support you throughout your career.

 You’ll have opportunities to engage in meaningful discussion, receive one-on-one faculty mentorship and ask difficult questions in our small class sizes.
 Plus, you’ll feel supported in a tight-knit learning community.